[Better Sex Products Review] For Play Couples’ Chocolate

 But how does the Tech Ring stack up as a cock ring?

 The exterior of the Tech Ring is made of medical-grade elastomer.
-It’s unclear whether this material is porous – the information I could find online was conflicting – but it is body-safe for external use.
+It’s unclear whether this material is porous—the information I could find online was contradictory.
+However, it it is body-safe for external use.

 Silicone is too tight and inelastic a material to be worn for hours.
-That’s why, when you see ordinary cock rings for sale, the advice is typically to wear them for no more than 30 minutes.
+That’s why the advice is typically to wear a cock ring for no more than 30 minutes.
 Silicone can also choke off the arterial flow into the penis, meaning that silicone rings should be put on when already erect.
 Trials were conducted with silicone but elastomer was found to be both far safer and more comfortable for overnight wear.

 FirmTech Tech Ring smart cock ring